xdiLLx/DataBridge/README.md

 - Facilitates data imports into multiple databases
 - Intuitive interface for mapping and data transfer
-- Supports Firebird, MySQL, SQLite, Oracle, and SQLServer
+- Supports Firebird, MySQL, SQLite and PostgreSQL
 - Developed using Delphi, following OOP and MVC principles
 - Emphasis on clean code for easy maintenance and readability